harism06/harism06/README.md

 Instead of going on and on about how great I am, why I'm the best fit, and all that jazz, I just wanted to let you know how great you are for checking out my GitHub, so thank you!!

-'Trust the exponential, be patient, and be pleasantly surprised.'
+Fave Quote: 'Trust the exponential, be patient, and be pleasantly surprised.'

 Besides the occasional side projects, I try to write on here, so feel free to check that out if you're interested.